Blue Whale Facts

 Blue Whale Physical Description

-The upper sides of the body show gray with a thin white border, but the lower sides show white.
-The head and tail fluke generally appear uniformly gray and the upper parts, and sometimes the flippers, are usually mottled.
+The upper sides of the body of the magnificent animal show gray with a thin white border.
+Its lower sides show an off-white, though.
+The head and tail fluke generally appear uniformly gray, and the upper parts, along with the flippers, are most commonly mottled.

 - Kingdom: Animalia